jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     </hard>

 See the difference?
 This time the <foreign>-element remains intact, while the
 <location>-element has been split.
-This behaviour can be configures by the
+This behavior can be configures by the
 divisability-map that is passed to the parameter ``divisability`` of the ContentMapping-constructor.
 It maps elements (or, rather, their names) to sets of elements that can be cut by them.
 The asterix ``*`` is a wildcard